NickJaensson/fem_fluids_online/README.md

 ```bash
 jupyter-book build .
 ```
-The book wwill be compiled in html format in the `_build` directory.
+The book will be compiled in html format in the `_build` directory.